lucidworks/lucene-solr/solr/example/films/README.txt

   Why override the schema of the _name_ and _initial_release_date_ fields?

-     Without overriding those field types, the _name_ field would have been guessed as a multi-valued string field type and _initial_release_date_ would have been guessed as a multi-valued pdate type.
+     Without overriding those field types, the _name_ field would have been guessed as a multi-valued string field type and _initial_release_date_ would have been guessed as a multi-valued tdate type.
 It makes more sense with this particular data set domain to have the movie name be a single valued general full-text searchable field, and for the release date also to be single valued.